Air Travel and Your Sinuses

 A further consequence of the failure of sinus and ear pressure to equalize with that of the cabin pressure includes susceptibility to infection and blockages of the tube that connects the middle ear to the back of the nose (called the Eustachian tube.)
-If left untreated, and without appropriate preventative measures, an individual can experience pain, or lead to “tinnitus” (a ringing in the ears), vertigo (a sense of loss of balance), the bleeding or rupturing of the eardrum, or even hearing loss.
+If left untreated, and without appropriate preventative measures, an individual can experience pain, develop “tinnitus” (a ringing in the ears), vertigo (a sense of loss of balance), bleeding or rupturing of the eardrum, or even hearing loss.

 Additionally, many people contract a sinus infection due to transferring bacteria and viruses from surfaces to their eyes, nose and mouth.
 Along with low humidity, these factors may inflame the sinus’s delicate mucous membranes.
-As a result, those who are easily susceptible to sinus infections, and even those who are not, may wind up entering the Arrival Gate with a case of sinusitis.
+As a result, those who are easily susceptible to sinus infections, and even those who are not, may wind up entering the Arrival Gate with the start of sinusitis.
 Speak with sinus specialist if this occurs often, untreated sinus infections have been shown to decrease your quality of life.

 Dr. Bennett’s 7 Tips for Minimizing Sinus Discomfort During Flights

-Low humidity, dry air, increased bacteria in stagnant air, and pressure changes during ascent and descent all contribute to sinus problems.
+Low moisture content, increased infectious agents, and pressure changes during ascent and descent ‘can all contribute to sinus problems.
 Take care to follow these SEVEN IMPORTANT TIPS as preventative measures to minimize the potential damaging effects that that air travel can wreak on your sinuses.